What Jesus Did, and Didn’t, Do

 Well, I suppose the standard answer to that question is, don’t shake hands, tap elbows instead.
 Self quarantine to help mitigate the spread of the virus.
 Wash your hands a lot.
 Disinfect all your surfaces and doorknobs.
 Or, go to Costco and buy all the toilet paper and bottled water that you can!
 Not so much that last one.
 These are some of the answers we’ve all heard and read to the question, “What should I be doing?”
 But maybe this is the wrong question.

 Did you notice that when Jesus was so rudely awakened by the frightened follower, He didn’t tell everybody what they should be doing?
 He didn’t put on a life jacket.
-He didn’t start telling the disciples how to properly trim the sails or which way to turn the rudder.
+Jesus didn’t start telling the disciples how to properly trim the sails or which way to turn the rudder.
 He didn’t even run to the store for toilet paper and bottled water.
 No, He just did everything He could to bring peace to the people who were panicking.
 And so should we.

 Maybe instead of asking, “What should I do?” we should ask, “What can I do?”
 What can I do to bring peace to fearful people?
 How can I serve to bring people in my community more peace and less anxiety?